• Home

 • Mix Greek yogurt, chopped dill, grated garlic and salt.
 Let it sit in the fridge for 1 hour covered with plastic wrap.

-• Combine unsalted butter, paprika and turmeric in a sauce pot.
-Heat over medium heat, once the butter has melted, let cook for another min while mixing with a wooden spoon.
-Turn off the heat and set aside.
-Reheat over low heat right before serving.
+• Add the unsalted butter in a small pot.
+Heat over medium-low heat, once the butter has melted, add the smoked paprika and turmeric, let it cook for another minute.
+Turn off the heat and set a side.

 Poached Eggs